wurmlab/SBC361-programming-in-R/2017/practical2.md

 October 2017

-In this session we will build on some of the skills learned in the previous practical and will move on to consider some more advanced ways of controlling program flow.
-Today we will be exploring **functions** and **loops**, two important features of R that are also present in most other programming languages.
+Building on your existing skills, we will now move on to consider advanced ways of controlling program flow.
+Specifically, we will explore **functions** and **loops**, two important features of R that are also present in most other programming languages.
 We will also be doing a few exercises with DNA/RNA strings.
-As before, you will want to refer frequently to the R help files and your own notes when exploring these new concepts.
+As always, you will want to refer frequently to the R help files (through `?`) and your own notes when exploring these new concepts.

 ## Functions

-Functions are pieces of code that are made to take an input (generally known as arguments), do something with it, and give back an output.
-They are interesting because they allow you to run the same piece of code multiple times without having to rewrite it every time you need to run it.
+Functions are pieces of code that are take input information (in the form of "arguments"), do something with it, and give back an output.
+They allow you to run an analysis multiple times without having to rewrite it from scratch every time you need to run it.
 A function looks like this:

 ```r
 function_name <- function(input) {